Skip to main content

 • The insurance company you choose

 The average small business in Florida could pay anywhere between $300 and $5,000 a year for a general liability insurance policy.
 Small business insurance doesn't have to be costly.
-We recommend working with a licensed insurance agent to help determine your unique small businesses needs.
+To pinpoint the cost of business insurance, we recommend working with a licensed insurance agent to help determine your unique small businesses needs.

 Common Professions Insured in Florida

-How to Get Business Insurance in the Sunshine State
+How to Get Commercial Insurance in the Sunshine State

 Our goal at Tivly is to help small businesses get an affordable commercial insurance quote. we strive to make the process fast and easy.
 Simply complete the form at the top of the page or call us at 877-907-5267.
 We'll help you get the customized coverage you need to keep your business operating smoothly.